aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/negativebarformat/_index.md

 ### getBorderColorType() {#getBorderColorType--}

 <b>@deprecated.</b> Please use the 'borderColorType' property instead.
-Gets whether to use the same border color as positive data bars.
+Indicates whether to use the same border color as positive data bars.

 ```javascript
 getBorderColorType() : DataBarNegativeColorType;